Kumneger0/clispot/README.md

 listen to your favorite spotify songs right from your terminal

+## 📖 Documentation

+For detailed usage instructions, installation guide, keyboard shortcuts, and more, please see the [User Guide](docs/guide.md).

 ## TODO
 - [ ] like/unlike Song
 - [ ] add to playlist